gardener/gardener/docs/usage/reversed-vpn-tunnel.md

 In the HA case, the setup is more complicated.
 Instead of an HTTP proxy in the VPN server, the kube-apiserver has additional side-cars.
 One side-car for each VPN client to connect to the corresponding VPN server.
 On the shoot side there are now two `vpn-shoot` pods, each with two VPN clients for each VPN server.
-With this setup there would be four possible routes, but only one can be used.
+With this setup, there would be four possible routes, but only one can be used.
 Switching the route kills all open connections.
-Therefore another layer is introduced: link aggregation, also named [bonding](https://www.kernel.org/doc/Documentation/networking/bonding.txt).
+Therefore, another layer is introduced: link aggregation, also named [bonding](https://www.kernel.org/doc/Documentation/networking/bonding.txt).
-In Linux you can create a network link by using several other links as slaves.
+In Linux, you can create a network link by using several other links as slaves.
 Bonding is here used with active-backup mode.
 This means the traffic goes only through the active sublink and is only changed if the active becomes unavailable.
 Switching happens in the bonding network driver without changing any routes.
 So with this layer, vpn-seed-server pods can be rolled without disrupting open connections.